 Applying to Groves Academy

 As part of the application process, families are required to send the application form along with recent individual psychological/educational testing, teacher feedback forms, and report cards and IEP (if applicable).
 An application fee of $75 is due with application.
 Applications cannot be submitted online.
 To request an information/application packet, please click the "Request Information or School Tour" button above.

 After records are reviewed and the student is found to meet initial criteria, he/she is invited for a full-day visit to Groves.
 The visiting day is a required part of the admissions process.
 Additional visiting days will be scheduled if needed.

 For admission to the upcoming school year, the ideal time to apply is between December and March.
-Throughout the year, acceptance and scholarship aid will be granted as space and resources allow.

 - Applications received before mid-February receive priority consideration.
 Families who apply by mid-February are notified of admissions decisions by early April.